telenordigital/connect-android-sdk/README.md

 The `onTokenStateChanged(boolean hasTokens)` method will be called whenever the token state changes.

-#### Retrieving the access token

-The current Connect ID access token can be retrieved using the `ConnectSdk.getAccessToken()` method.
-When the token has expired a new set of tokens can be requested using `ConnectSdk.updateTokens()`.

-Access tokens can be used to access resources on your resource server.
-Please refer to the document about [scope tokens](http://docs.telenordigital.com/connect/id/scope.html) for more details.

 ### Retrieving information about the logged in user

 If you request user claims like email, phone, and name, using either scope tokens or the claims